 Treating yourself to a new wardrobe of clothes and shoes symbolizes a new start.

 The amount of which should be of even numbers (odd numbers are associated with cash given during funerals (帛金: báijīn).
-The number 8 (as symbolised in our 'Paw Prints' Gift Boxed Bar) is considered very lucky and conveys wealth, $8 / £8 is commonly found in the red envelopes in the US / UK.
+The number 8 is considered very lucky and conveys wealth, $8 / £8 is commonly found in the red envelopes in the US / UK.
 Sometimes chocolate coins are found in the red packets.
 It is also customary for the bills to be brand new printed money.
 Everything regarding the New Year has to be new in order to have good luck and fortune.

-Families often offer sweet foods in order to "bribe" the deities into reporting good things about the family.
+Families often offer sweet foods and chocolate gifts in order to "bribe" the deities into reporting good things about the family.

 Any hair cuts must be completed before the New Year, as cutting hair on New Year is considered bad luck.